tcmullin/tcmullin/README.md

 - Hi, I’m Tristan Mullins, a Computer Science student at NC State University.
+I am involved in NC State's HackPack Club, as well as the AI Club.
 I’m interested in Cybersecurity, Cloud Computing, AI/ML, and Distributed Systems.
 This is where all of my learning ventures will live.

 <!---